syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image-conversion-faqs.md

 # Frequently Asked Questions

-The frequently asked questions about Word and image conversion using DocIO are listed below.
+The frequently asked questions about Word to image conversion using DocIO are listed below.

 ## Could not find Syncfusion.OfficeChartToImageConverter assembly in .NET 3.5 Framework, does it mean there is no support for chart conversion in this Framework?